DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 The `relative_path` defines the endpoint, i.e. the subdirectory of the URL under wich the extension will be available after deployment.
 Further parameters include the `print_name` shown in Cadenza, and the attribute groups and parameters defined above.
-Additionally, the appropriate `cadenzaanalytics.data.extension_type` (visualization, enrichment, or calculation) must be specified.
+Additionally, the appropriate [`ExtensionType`](cadenzaanalytics/data/extension_type.html) (visualization, enrichment, or calculation) must be specified.

 The `analytics_function` is the name of the Python method that should be invoked (see next section).